 Please Note: If you feel that an AHCA employee has violated HIPAA, in addition to contacting the Office for Civil Rights, please notify AHCA's HIPAA Compliance Office at (850) 412-3960.

-- If you wish to file a general complaint against a health care provider or facility please contact the AHCA Consumer Hotline at 1-888-419-3456.
+- If you wish to file a general complaint against a health care provider or facility please contact the AHCA Consumer Hotline toll-free at (888) 419-3456.

 - To make a public records request, including facility complaint files, please contact the Public Records Coordinator at (850) 412-3688.

-- For all other concerns or questions that do not relate to HIPAA please contact your local area Medicaid office.
+- If you are a Florida Medicaid recipient, for all other concerns or question that do not relate to HIPAA, please contact Medicaid staff toll-free at (877) 254-1055.